pengutronix/genimage/README.rst

 			RAUC
 :cert:			Path to the certificate file or PKCS#11 URI.
 Passed to the ``--cert``
 			option of RAUC
+:keyring:		Optional path to the keyring file.
+Passed to the ``--keyring``
+			option of RAUC
 :manifest:		content of the manifest file

 tar